 Flower Domes’ Succulents

 Succulents belong to families such as Cacti, Aloes and Crassulas and are water-storing desert plants.
 Many of these species have sharp spines to protect themselves.
-A thick cover of blue or grey wax over the surface of the leaves and stems shields them from dehydration and deflects excess UV light in the desert.
+A thick cover of blue or grey wax over the surface of the leaves and stems shields the plants from dehydration and deflects excess UV light in the desert.

 Canary Island Date Palms